WHBF-TV: Nexstar ownership

 On September 16, 2013, Citadel Communications announced the sale of WHBF-TV, WOI-DT in Des Moines, and KCAU-TV in Sioux City to the Irving, Texas–based Nexstar Broadcasting Group for $88 million.
 Nexstar assumed control of the stations immediately via a time brokerage agreement.
 The sale followed Citadel founder Phil Lombardo's decision to reduce his involvement and Lynch Entertainment's desire to divest its stakes in WHBF-TV and WOI.

 Six weeks later, on November 6, Nexstar announced its acquisition of Grant Broadcasting's stations—including Fox affiliate KLJB (channel 18) and CW affiliate KGCW (channel 26)—for $87.5 million.
-Nexstar directly purchased KGCW, as FCC regulations permitted duopolies in the Davenport–Moline–Rock Island market due to its eight independent full-power station owners.
+Nexstar directly purchased KGCW, as Federal Communications Commission (FCC) regulations permitted duopolies in the Davenport–Moline–Rock Island market due to its eight independent full-power station owners.
 However, to comply with prohibitions on owning multiple top-four-rated stations, Nexstar transferred KLJB to Pluria Marshall Jr.'s minority-owned Marshall Broadcasting Group while maintaining operational control through a shared services agreement (SSA).
 This created a virtual triopoly with WHBF and KGCW.
 The WHBF-TV sale closed on March 13, 2014.

 Former WHBF-TV logo, used from 2007 to 2015.

 On January 27, 2016, Nexstar agreed to purchase Media General—owner of NBC affiliate KWQC-TV since 2013—for $4.6 billion.
 The deal required Nexstar to divest either WHBF-TV (and its SSA with KLJB) or KWQC to comply with FCC "top-four" duopoly rules.
 KGCW could remain under Nexstar's ownership, as it fell outside the market's top-four ratings threshold.